jzohrab/practicing-guitar/docs/part-3-techniques/chaining.rst

 .. tip:: Try chaining the same passage both backwards and forwards: sometimes you'll end up with different choices that are more accurate or easier to play, because they’re better suited for your mind and hands.

+.. _backwards_chaining:

 Backwards chaining
 ------------------

 With backwards chaining, you start at the end, and build your chain backwards.
-At each step, you ensure that you can play it *more or less* perfectly.
-The idea here is that we're putting the big picture together of how things should flow.
+At each step, you ensure that you can play it *more or less* perfectly, and then you add more notes at the start.

 First, start with the two notes at the end, and repeat until they smooth out and you can play them at the target tempo.